Couple renting first apartment together and moving in

 6. Go On an Apartment Tour

 Before signing your lease, you can schedule an apartment tour (either in-person or virtual).
+We always recommend checking out the unit itself, if possible, and the complex.
+It's a must for your first apartment checklist!

 When touring an apartment, you should ask the leasing agent: